josephlugo/SimpleFacebookAuth/README.md

 # Simple Facebook Authentication
-A basic Facebook authentication app built on ASP.Net, Web Forms and VB.Net using Facebook C# SDK
+A basic Facebook authentication app built on ASP.Net, Web Forms and VB.Net using Facebook C# SDK.

+Once logged in, you can see your name, email and profile picture.
+You can also post your status/pictures to your wall.

 ### Please read carefully before using the solution: